Judges to decide if 300 possible victims of trafficking from India should remain grounded in France

-PARIS — (AP) — Judges will decide Sunday whether about 300 Indian citizens, suspected of being victims of human trafficking, should continue to be sequestered in a small French airport.
+PARIS — (AP) — Judges in France were expected to decide Sunday whether about 300 Indian citizens who are suspected of being victims of human trafficking should continue to be sequestered in a small airport in Champagne country.

-En route to Central America, the passengers have been held at Vatry airport — in Champagne country — since Thursday after a dramatic police operation prompted by a tip about a possible human trafficking scheme, authorities said.
+En route to Central America, the passengers have been held at Paris-Vatry Airport since Thursday after a dramatic police operation prompted by a tip about a possible human trafficking scheme, authorities said.

-The passengers will appear before judges throughout the day, who will decide whether to extend their detention in the airport, according to the administration for the Marne region.
+The passengers appeared throughout the day before judges who will decide whether to extend their detention in the airport, according to the administration for the Marne region.
 If they can't be held any longer, they will be free to leave the country.

+“I don’t know if this has ever been done before in France,” Francois Procureur, the head of the Châlons-en-Champagne Bar Association, told BFM TV on Saturday.

-With this urgency in mind, Procureur said four hearings will be scheduled simultaneously, with four judges, four clerks and at least four lawyers taking part in proceedings as well as interpreters.
+With this urgency in mind, Procureur said four hearings would take place simultaneously, with four judges, four clerks and at least four lawyers taking part in the proceedings along with the Indian citizens and interpreters.
 “We are all mobilized,” he said.

+According to a statement from the Marne prefecture, the seizure order for the airliner was lifted Sunday morning, a decision which “makes it possible to contemplate the passengers in the waiting area being rerouted.”

+The French Civil Aviation Authority then set about trying to get the necessary permissions for the plane to take off once again, which should be in place “no later than Monday morning,” according to the prefecture.
+Passengers were still undergoing questioning when the statement was issued.

 The passengers included children and families.
 The youngest is a toddler of 21 months, and among the children are several unaccompanied minors, according to the local civil protection agency.